jrgleason/psql-getting-started/labs/ddl_dml_lab.md

         );

 5. We now have a relationship between the Customer relation and the Person relation.
-To demonstrate what this means lets try to add a user without a character.
+To demonstrate what this means let's try to add a user without a character.
 To do this run the following...

         INSERT INTO PERSON VALUES ('John Doe', 'JohnDoe@cscc.edu', 1);